backstage/backstage/plugins/graphql-common/README.md

 ## Getting started

-You can install the GraphQL Plugin using the same process that you would use to install other backend Backtstage plugins.
+You can install the GraphQL Plugin using the same process that you would use to install other backend Backstage plugins.

 1. Run `yarn add @frontside/backstage-plugin-graphql` in `packages/backend`
 2. Create `packages/backend/src/plugins/graphql.ts` file with the following content